merenlab/merenlab.org/software/anvio/help/artifacts/hmm-source/index.md

 <img src="../../images/icons/HMM.png" alt="HMM" style="width:100px; border:none" />

 A HMM-type anvi'o artifact.
-It is typically provided by the user.
+This artifact can be generated, used, and/or exported **by anvi'o**.
+It can also be provided **by the user** for anvi'o to import into its databases, process, and/or use..

 [Back to help main page](../../)